 Some species of bats in Florida also make warning calls to alert other bats of potential danger.
 These calls are typically higher in frequency and shorter than echolocation calls.

 Each species of bat in Florida has a distinct call that is unique to that species.

 Bats Are Protected in Florida

 Check out the link here for a guide to help Bradenton homeowners avoid getting bats.
 We have many blog posts filled with great information about bats.
-If you are in the Bradenton, Sarasota, Lakewood Ranch, or Sarasota area, contact us directly for help with bat removal near you.
+If you need help removing bats in Bradenton, Sarasota, Lakewood Ranch, or Parrish area, contact us directly for help with bat removal near you.